top of page

 Chocolate as a Daily Luxury

 Beyond rituals, chocolate found its way into the daily lives of the wealthy.
-It was a prized ingredient in food and drink, appreciated for its rich flavor and energizing effects.
+It was a prized ingredient in food and drink, appreciated for its rich flavour and energising effects.
 Ancient Egyptian texts mention chocolate as a delicacy served during feasts and celebrations.

 The Evolution of Chocolate Through History